 Fish and Game Warden

 Ichthyologists are biologists that study fish, sharks, and rays.
-Positions in ichthyology are available in several areas including research, teaching, and animal collection management.
-A bachelor’s degree is required, at a minimum, to be considered an ichthyologist, with most positions requiring more advanced degrees at the Masters or Ph.D.
+Positions in ichthyology are available in several areas, including research, teaching, and animal collection management.
+A bachelor’s degree is required, at a minimum, to be considered an ichthyologist, with most positions requiring more advanced degrees at the Masters or Ph.D. level.